shyd/STM32CubeF4/Projects/STM324xG_EVAL/Examples/FSMC/FSMC_SRAM_DataMemory/readme.txt

 This example does not use the default library startup file.
 It uses a modified startup file provided with the example.
 The user has to add the new startup file in the project source list.
-While startup, the SRAM memory is configured and initialized to be ready to contain data.
+While startup, the SRAM is configured and initialized to be ready to contain data.

 The user has to configure his preferred toolchain using the provided linker file.
-The RAM zone is modified in order to use the external SRAM memory as a RAM.
+The RAM zone is modified in order to use the external SRAM as a RAM.

-At this stage, all the used data can be located in the external SRAM memory.
+At this stage, all the used data can be located in the external SRAM.

 The user can use the debugger's watch to evaluate "uwTabAddr" and "MSPValue" variables values which should be equal to "0x640xxxxx".